frontenddogma/web-development-glossary/manuscript/c.md

 : A Chrome feature that allows native apps to invoke the Chrome browser with customized actions, toolbars, and animations.

 Chromium
 : A Google-developed project whose source code can be compiled into a web browser.
-Google’s Chrome browser is based on the Chromium code, as are several other browsers, including Microsoft Edge, Opera, and Amazon Silk.
+Google’s Chrome browser is based on the Chromium code, as are several other browsers, including Edge, Opera, and Silk.
 Other parties have compiled the code as-is, releasing their browsers under the Chromium name.&nbsp;[†](#w-chromium) ℹ︎&nbsp;[chromium.org](https://www.chromium.org/)

 CI
 : → Continuous Integration